-Special Powers and Duties of the Mayor under Part VI.1 of the Municipal Act
+Special Powers and Duties of the Mayor

 - The Strong Mayor Powers in Part VI.1 of the Municipal Act can be organized into three broad categories - 1.
 Legislative Powers (example: the power to veto by-laws, the power to require Council to consider a matter) - 2.
 Administrative Powers (example: the power to appoint a CAO, the power to establish committees - 3.
-Financial Powers (example: the duty and responsibility to present a budget to Council, and to approve the budget) - The Mayor cannot delegate Legislative and Financial Powers - The Mayor can choose to delegate Administrative powers - These powers and duties do not fall to the deputy Mayor in the Mayors absence
+Financial Powers (example: the duty and responsibility to present a budget to Council, and to approve the budget) - The Mayor cannot delegate Legislative and Financial Powers - The Mayor can choose to delegate Administrative powers - These powers and duties do not fall to the deputy Mayor in the Mayor's absence